MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 >The assignment of the right aircraft types to the correct flights to make the maximum profits for airlines is a critical part of the airline production schedule and organization.
 Through annealing, we can not only create appropriate flight segments to optimize the resource utilization of airlines.

 Reactive Power Planning:
->Reactive power planning seeks to optimize the allocation of reactive power sources in a power system base on location and size.
+>Reactive power planning seeks to optimize the allocation of reactive power sources in a power system based on location and size.
 The goal of power planning is to minimize the cost of new power supplies.

 Generator Maintenance Scheduling and Unit Commitment: